VivekVithlani/MobileAppPrivacyPolicy/README.md

 those that have a link on our platform, is subject to that website's own rules and policies.
 Such third parties may use their own cookies or other methods to collect information about you.

+## Cookies

+We use "Cookies" to identity the areas of our website that you have visited.
+A Cookie is a small piece of data stored on your computer or mobile device by your web browser.
+We use Cookies to personalize the Content that you see on our website.
+Most web browsers can be set to disable the use of Cookies.
+However, if you disable Cookies, you may not be able to access functionality on our website correctly or at all.
+We never place Personally Identifiable Information in Cookies.

 ## Advertising

 Advertising keeps us and many of the websites and services you use free of charge.
 We work hard to make sure that ads are safe,